Early help assessment (record) and plan

 The intention is for all children, irrespective of their circumstances, to have the best start in life, to grow up safe, stable and healthy, to fulfil their potential and make a contribution to their community.

-The Early Help Assessment (Record) is part one of a single assessment process that aims to empower parents and provide a timely, seamless service if needs escalate.
+The Early Help Assessment and Family Plan is part one of a single assessment process that aims to empower parents and provide a timely, seamless service if needs escalate.

 How Does the Process Work?